Lnik3500/nemesis-origin/src/site/notes/World Building/Hierarchy/Heralds Corps/Factions/Mercenaries.md

 ### Internal Culture:
 - A few work for personal reasons, seeking vengeance, justice, or even redemption.
-- No laws.
+- No rules.
 No masters.
-No second chances.
+No second chances from your target.
 You hunt, or you become the hunted.
 - Unlike other factions, rank means nothing.
 The strongest, smartest, and most effective earn the best contracts.

 ---